fleetdm/fleet/docs/Configuration/agent-configuration.md

 _Available in Fleet Premium v4.43.0 and fleetd v1.20.0_

-Users can configure fleetd auto-update channels for its components from Fleet's agent options.
+Users can configure fleetd TUF auto-update channels for its components from Fleet's agent options.
 The components that can be configured are `orbit`, `osqueryd` and `desktop` (Fleet Desktop).
 When one of these components is omitted in `update_channels` then `stable` is assumed as the value for such component.

-Example:
+Examples:
 ```yaml
 apiVersion: v1
 kind: config